tars9/modplax/README.md

         is the directory where the current package is installed.

     --apm_list=<all | all-s | [val | "val, val..."]>
         Specify the APMs.
 The default is "all-s".
-This option is only relevant for the "install" command.
+This option is only used with the "install" target.
         e.g., --apm_list="apache, nodejs"

         The following modules are available for this option: